tinacms/tina.io/content/guides/tina-cloud/starter/create-account.md

 ![tina-cloud-dashboard](/img/cloud-starter-dashboard.png)

 > You will be prompted to fork the starter through the dashboard, but you can also check out this starter here: <a href="https://github.com/tinacms/tina-cloud-starter" target="_blank">https://github.com/tinacms/tina-cloud-starter</a>.

+### Site Urls

+When creating an app, you will notice there is a section titled **Development Environment**.
+This section can be found in your app's **Configuration** page.
+This is where you enter the site urls where you will be using TinaCMS.
+This will most likely be `http://localhost:3000` and your production url.

+_Note: You do not need to specify a specific route._

 For more information about the dashboard and setting up an app, click <a href="/docs/tina-cloud/dashboard" target="_blank">here</a>.